seagirl/musigny/README.md

 # Musigny :wine_glass:

-Boilerplate Generator for TypeScript with Clean Architecture
+Generates Boilerplate for TypeScript with Clean Architecture

 !!!!!!!!!!THIS IS NOT IMPLEMENTED YET!!!!!!!!!!